Siblings killed in crash by suspected DUI driver given ‘final farewell’ - NewsBreak

 “JJ liked anything that had to do with the outdoors,” said Pastor Robinson.
 “There is more beyond this for this family, and the tragedy of what happened we cannot even begin to fathom how that feels.”

-The faith leader has been one of the many in the community supporting the family following the tragic December 8 death of both siblings.
+The faith leader has been one of the many in the community supporting the family following the tragic Dec.
+8 deaths of both siblings.

 The family asked for a private burial at Hillcrest Memorial Park.
 The celebration of life took place a day after what would’ve been Caylee’s 11th birthday.